-One of the noblest of treats on a London holiday lies on the outskirts of London–the town of Windsor and its famous Windsor Castle, which makes every visitor feel regal.
+One of the noblest of treats on a London holiday lies on the outskirts of London — the town of Windsor and its famous Windsor Castle, which makes every visitor feel regal.
 The Royal castle, dating from the 11th century, is still used today by Queen Elizabeth and the Royals as a private weekend residence.
 Perhaps most famously, it was the wedding venue of Prince Henry of Wales (Prince Harry, who was baptized in this same chapel) and his American bride, Meghan Markle.
 (More on that later.)

-There is a lot to see in the postcard town of Windsor is about 25 miles west of Central London.
+There is a lot to see in the postcard town of Windsor, about 25 miles west of Central London.
 The castle rises up the hill above the town, with charming streets spreading around and down the hill to the wide, lazing Thames River running through the town and separating it from Eton, home to the famed boy’s school.

 History Made Fun

 Windsor Castle was founded by William the Conqueror in the 11th century and has been home to 39 monarchs, 30 of which are buried there.
 It’s open for touring, both guided and self-guided, and is a worthy destination for families.
 But – no photos!